Florida SART - State Agricultural Response Team

 Ttetzlaff@napleszoo.org

-To provide veterinary students and practitioners with the specialized knowledge and skills to enhance the medical and behavioral health of sheltered animals, to increase shelter lifesaving, and to promote public health.
+To provide veterinary students and practitioners with the specialized knowledge and skills to prevent and heal the medical and emotional wounds of sheltered animals, to improve community safety nets for access to needed care for marginalized animals and families, and to promote the best outcome for every at-risk animal.
 This mission is delivered through the following core strategies:

 Dr. Julie Levy